 In the case of My Rich Uncle, things did not work out for the company.
 Because of bankruptcy protection, the only thing that the stakeholders lost was what they put into the company.
-No doubt, it was a touch loss for some, but they had the ability to move forward.
+No doubt, it was a tough loss for some, but they had the ability to move forward.

 Borrowers of student loans don’t get the same bankruptcy protection.
 Because student loans are so difficult to remove in bankruptcy, borrowers who cannot afford their debt face wage garnishments, destroyed credit, and little hope for things to improve.

 The part that makes this disparity in the rules strange is the many similarities between starting a business and going to school.
 The motives are often the same, a desire to create a new opportunity and to earn more money.
-As a society, we benefit from both, whether it is a new business or a better educated workforce, the economy is strengthened.
+As a society, we benefit from both, whether it is a new business or a better-educated workforce, the economy is strengthened.